-Applied Kinesiology provides a very precise way of measuring executive performance physiologically, rather than relying exclusively on self-report and observed behaviour.
+Applied kinesiology provides a precise way of measuring executive performance physiologically, rather than relying exclusively on self-report and observed behaviour.

 Self-report is systematically inaccurate in high-performing populations.
 Executives are highly skilled at constructing coherent narratives about their performance that satisfy external scrutiny while leaving the actual constraints on their performance invisible.
 This is not dishonesty.
 It is the natural output of a cognitive system that has been selected and rewarded for its capacity to produce confident, credible accounts of complex situations.